Skip to main content

 Use the concept of 4C to improve your story telling skills

 The majority of submissions during the previous Chinese Writing Contests were short stories.
-While some were exceptionally good, there were stories that really confused me.
-This year I hope to receive more of the former, none of the latter.
+While some were exceptionally good, some were really confusing.
+I hope that 2025 could be a little bit better, with more of the former and less of the latter.

 This is the reason that we’re going to talk a little bit about the 4C in story telling.
-I’ll use some successful entries from 2022 to illustrate.
+I’ll use some best entries from previous years to illustrate.

 Write your story in the simplest way to capture your readers